 What does this have to do with gun control?
 Fuck if we know.
 But, yes, dumb Negroes.

 After like another two hundred paragraphs, David finally gets around to talking about goddamn guns.
 No, really.
 He takes 941 words in his piece about guns to mention guns in any way, shape or form.

 Bin Laden is dead, Newsweek is somehow alive.

 Many are opposed to private ownership of firearms, and their opposition comes under several heads.
 Their specific objections are answerable retail, but a wholesale response is that the Second Amendment guarantees the right of the citizens to keep and bear arms.
-On a lower level of abstraction, there are more than 2 million instances a year of the armed citizen deterring or stopping armed criminals; a number four times that of all crimes involving firearms.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+On a lower level of abstraction, there are more than 2 million instances a year of the armed citizen deterring or stopping armed criminals; a number four times that of all crimes involving firearms.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 The Left loves a phantom statistic that a firearm in the hands of a citizen is X times more likely to cause accidental damage than to be used in the prevention of crime, but what is there about criminals that ensures that their gun use is accident-free?
 If, indeed, a firearm were more dangerous to its possessors than to potential aggressors, would it not make sense for the government to arm all criminals, and let them accidentally shoot themselves?
 Is this absurd?
 Yes, and yet the government, of course, is arming criminals.